scala/docs.scala-lang/tutorials/tour/extractor-objects.md

 disqus: true

 tutorial: scala-tour
-num: 8
+num: 15
-tutorial-next: generic-classes
+tutorial-next: sequence-comprehensions
-tutorial-previous: sequence-comprehensions
+tutorial-previous: regular-expression-patterns
 ---

 In Scala, patterns can be defined independently of case classes.
 To this end, a method named unapply is defined to yield a so-called extractor.
 For instance, the following code defines an extractor [object](singleton-objects.html) Twice.